hartwigmedical/hmftools/gripss/README.md

 PON | FALSE | Breakpoint must be found < 3 times in our cohort in ~3800 germline samples (panel of normals).
 The PON excludes imprecise calls and breakpoints <75 qual score and breakends < 428 qual score.
 MH is counted in overlap and a 2bp margin of error is allowed for. maxPolyAHomLength | 6 | Variants with long POLYA homology are frequent artefacts at low VAF maxPolyGLength | 16 | Long stretches of polyG/polyC are extremely rare in the ref genome but are known sequencer artefacts.
 Single breakends with insert sequences containing long polyG homopolymers are filtered.
-This filter is also applied to break junctions where 1 end maps in the POLY-G region of LINC00486 (v38: chr2:32,916,190-32,916,630; v37: 2:33,141,260-33,141,700).
+This filter is also applied to break junctions where 1 end maps in the POLY-G region of LINC00486 (v38: chr2:32,916,190-32,916,630; v37: 2:33,141,260-33,141,700). singleStrandBias | 0.05 and 0.95 | SGLs must have strand bias within these bounds

 We also have 6 special filters applying to specific short variant categories: